olivierschultz/papyrus/interview/preparation.md

 - Why do you want the job?
 - Why do you want to work here in _location_?
-- What can you bring the job / the company?
+- What can you bring to the job / the company?
 - How do you deal with unexpected tasks and situations at work?
 - How do you prioritize between timeline, quality, and work life balance?
 - What does the development process in your current job look like?